 After the enormous success of our shipments of their 2015s and then the 2016s, we have been blown away by the even better 2019s!
 Above all they are focussed on the fruit and the minerality of the terroir, in a way that is normally only evident in the wines of the Côte d’Or, such as Puligny Montrachet.

-The 2015 vintage : this a very ripe vintage with gentle balancing acidity and good concentration.
-You can enjoy the joyous fruit of the wines at this stage, but they will gain in complexity over the next two years.
+The 2019 vintage : this a ripe vintage with steely balancing acidity and good concentration.
+They are drinking beautifully at this stage, but they will gain in complexity over the next five years.

-A Mixed Case consists of 6 bottles of two each of the following three wines –
+A Mixed Case consists of 3 bottles of each of the following four wines –

 AOP Mâcon Villages

-Even older vines make up this wine – an average age of 80 years.
-In this case 10% of the wine is aged in oak barrels.
+Vines also with an average age of 80 years make up this wine.
+Also, 10% of the wine is aged in oak barrels.

-Once again the nose is floral with hints of acacia and apple, and a hint of oak.
+The nose is floral with hints of acacia and apple, and a hint of oak.
 On the palate it is very concentrated, with a silky mouthfeel.
 It is rich yet elegant with flavours of pineapple and peach and great mineral acidity at the finish.
 The aftertaste goes on and on.
 An amazing wine that continues to evolve and open out in the glass after two hours!